Kadalis/kadalis/README.md

 - 🔭 I’m currently working on mifare cards things (exploiting transport cards, corporative mifare-based passes, etc)
 - 🌱 I’m currently learning more pentest
 - ⌛ I'm want to learn C++, reverse engineering and binary exploitation in future
-- 👯 I’m looking to collaborate on Kali NetHunter <!-- I'm assuming that this field is for project i want to help others with -->
+- 👯 I’m want to contribute to Kali NetHunter <!-- I'm assuming that this field is for project i want to help others with -->
-- 💬 Ask me about C and Corporative networks pentest <!-- This for things Im have some experience with, i guess? -->
+- 💬 Ask me about C and Corporative networks pentest, Im have some experience with it <!-- This for things Im have some experience with, i guess? -->
 - ⚡ Joke: function "to_lend" returns void.

 ### 💻 Tech Stack: